-See how Nova Cloud combines AI vision with cloud and data pipelines to simplify retail automation.
+See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation.
 Book a demo to see it in action.

 Computer vision has moved from pilot tests to full-scale deployment across the retail industry.
-And you already know it’s reshaping how stores operate by cutting manual audits, reducing shrink, and improving visibility across shelves and aisles.
+And you already know it is reshaping how stores operate by cutting manual audits, reducing shrink, and improving visibility across shelves and aisles.

-Retail computer vision uses vision technology and artificial intelligence to help you see and understand what’s happening across your stores, shelves, and supply chain in real time.
+Retail computer vision uses vision technology and artificial intelligence to help you see and understand what is happening across your stores, shelves, and supply chain in real time.
 It turns your camera feeds into data that tracks activity, measures performance, and improves decision-making.

 And because accuracy drives ROI, adoption is growing fast.
-In fact, the computer vision market is projected to reach competitive pricing.29 billion by 2030.
-This shows how deeply it’s shaping retail operations. $58.29 billion by 2030
+The computer vision market is projected to reach $58.29 billion by 2030 at a 19.8% CAGR (Source: Grand View Research).
+This shows how deeply it is shaping retail operations.

 Retail operations depend on fast, accurate insight, while manual audits and delayed reports slow you down.
-That’s where computer vision changes the game.
+That is where computer vision changes the game.
 It turns video into actionable data so you gain control over stock, traffic, and performance in every store.

 Here are its core use cases: